 “It’s not going to keep us all quiet, promises.”

 “Well, but we don’t need anything.
-We don’t want to get in the way… I guess we’ll know what’s up as soon as we see the news.”
+We don’t want to get in the way.
+I guess we’ll know what’s up when we see the news.”

 “Do you have a mother and father?”

 “So do I. I’ve been telling myself everybody’ll be in a panic, trying everything at once.
 I mean, for me, I don’t take it as a desperate problem, because we’re adults… I want to know she’s okay, but I don’t have to step on other people’s emergencies to know it.”

 “But you think about it…you’ve gone over it in your mind, haven’t you, what you’re going to say when you call?
 What she might say to you?”

 “She’ll say, you okay?
 And I’ll say, fine, how bout you?”

 “No,” Gitana said.
 “You’ll say, what does it look like where you are?
 Was there fire?
 Was it like an earthquake?
 Are a lot of people dead?
 Did a bunch of officials come and shut things down and leave you without explaining?”